All Episodes

 Really uncomfortable.

-It hasn't gotten any traction at all.
+It hasn't gotten any traction at all, except on this program.

 We are not going to let this slip by without comment.

-So here is the Breck Girl, portrayed by Paul Shanklin.
+So here is the Breck girl, portrayed by Paul Shanklin.

-And even Edward's wife Elizabeth had to go in there and say, John, John, John, that's not right.
+And even Edward's wife Elizabeth had to go in and say, John, John, John, that's not right.

-You know, you can't say those kinds of things.
+You can't say those kinds of things.

-If you want to be on the program today, we'll go to Bloomington, Illinois, and start.
+800-282-2882, if you want to be on the program today, well, go to Bloomington, Illinois, and start.

-Uh this is Jack.
+This is Jack.

 Nice to have you, sir.